Randall University logo

 Key Highlights

-• Settled on its current permanent campus south of Oklahoma City in 1966.
+• Settled on its current campus south of Oklahoma City in 1966, providing a stable home for its mission.

-• Granted an exception to Title IX in 2017, affirming its right to uphold religious reasons.
+• Granted an exception to Title IX in 2017, affirming its commitment to its religious principles.

 Timeline